-In short, the answer to “what is a CNA?” is someone who performs multiple tasks to assist medical practitioners in offering patient care.
+In short, the answer to, “What is a CNA?” is someone who performs multiple tasks to assist medical practitioners like Licensed Practical Nurses (LPNs) and Registered Nurses (RNs) in offering patient care.

 Skills Required to Succeed as a CNA